dankamongmen/scblockchain/doc/json-schema.md

 This will be signed using the consortium key specified by `regspec`, which must have its private key loaded in the catena agent.

-## NewPatientTXResponse
+## NewUserTXResponse

 Map of strings to T:
-* `symkey`: String containing hex-encoded AES key used to encrypt Patient payload.
+* `symkey`: String containing hex-encoded AES key used to encrypt User payload.

-# NewPatientDelegationTX
+# NewUserDelegationTX

 Map of strings to T:
 * `statustype`: Integer identifying the type of status being delegated
 * `delspec`: String containing TXSpec of delegated ConsortiumMember
-* `patspec`: String containing TXSpec of delegating Patient
+* `uspec`: String containing TXSpec of delegating User

-This will be signed using the delegation authentication key specified by `patspec`, which must have its private key loaded in the catena agent.
+This will be signed using the delegation authentication key specified by `uspec`, which must have its private key loaded in the catena agent.

-# NewPatientStatusTX
+# NewUserStatusTX
 Map of strings to T:
-* `psdspec`: String containing TXSpec of authorizing PatientStatusDelegation
+* `usdspec`: String containing TXSpec of authorizing UserStatusDelegation
 * `payload`: JSON payload containing freeform details related to this request.

-This will be signed using the consortium key referenced by `psdspec`, which must have its private key loaded in the catena agent.
+This will be signed using the consortium key referenced by `usdspec`, which must have its private key loaded in the catena agent.

 # TXRequestResponse